bilus/reforms/README.md

 - Add tabs.
 Update 'controls' example.
 - Add wizard.
 Update 'controls' example.
 - Port tests.
+- Fix deploy_pages.sh failing to publish changes to index.html's for examples and doc/images/*.
 - Fix Each child in an array should have a unique "key" prop.
 Check the renderComponent call using <undefined>.
 See http://fb.me/react-warning-keys for more information.
 - Fix Warning: Use the `defaultValue` or `value` props instead of setting children on <textarea>.
 - Fix with-option is apparently not working around om/root and/or build/outside component.